-The following information guide you through dealing with a car lost through repossession.
+The following information guides you through dealing with a car lost through repossession.

-It is critical that you understand if your vehicle is repossessed the car will be sold at a dealer price at auction and you will be responsible for the difference you owed on the car plus repossession expenses minus the very low sales price.
+It is critical that you understand if your vehicle is repossessed, the car will be sold at a dealer price at auction.
+You will be responsible for the difference you owed on the car plus repossession expenses minus the meager sales price.

-People are hit with very large amounts due from the repossession deficiency.
-For many the amount due is so large that bankruptcy is often the most logical way to deal with the massive debt.
+People are hit with substantial amounts due to the repossession deficiency.
+For many, the amount due is so large that bankruptcy is often the most logical way to deal with the massive debt.

 Losing Your Vehicle By Repossession

-If you fail to make payments on a car loan, or anticipate a problem paying in the near future, you should be familiar with the process of repossession and what rights you may have.
+If you fail to make payments on a car loan or anticipate a problem paying shortly, you should be familiar with the process of repossession and what rights you may have.
 This publication will cover your rights before and after repossession, starting with the security agreement you signed when you bought the car and ending with your rights after a creditor sale of your car.